fieldtrip/website/tutorial/plotting.md

 ![image](/static/img/tutorial/plotting/2017/fig12.png)

-Although many tutorials elsewhere on the Fieldtrip wiki are using the standard CTF151 layout, we do have another one that better reflects the helmet shap
+Although many tutorials elsewhere on the FieldTrip wiki are using the standard CTF151 layout, we do have another one that better reflects the helmet shap

     cfg = [];
     cfg.layout = 'CTF151_helmet.mat'; % note that it is a binary .mat file, not an ascii .lay file